 Separation Anxiety Disorder involves being fearful or anxious when separated from a close friend or family.
 This is a sign that you’re emotionally or physically attached to that person, and not being around them can hinder focus and functioning.
 A person suffering from this will be persistently worried about being away from that close family or friend, causing restlessness and a lack of sleep.
 A prime example is of a child moving away from their parents during school time.

 Post-Traumatic Stress Order (PTSD)

 PTSD is an anxiety disorder that develops after a severely traumatic experience that promotes feelings of isolation and insomnia.
 That experience is constantly replayed in one’s mind, making it difficult to concentrate and increasing anxiety.
-Some examples of PTSD includes when one is feeling threatened, one who’s experienced a violent ordeal, an accident or any other major event that has caused trauma.
+Some examples of PTSD include when one is feeling threatened, one who’s experienced a violent ordeal, an accident, or any other major event that has caused trauma.

 Social Anxiety Disorder

 Social Anxiety Disorder is where one suffers anxiety and discomfort when performing social interactions with other people.
 This stems from fearful feelings of rejection, embarrassment, and humiliation.
 When one suffers from this, they ensure that they avoid any social situations to avoid feeling anxious.
 Some examples involve public speaking or interacting with friends and family within a public setting.